gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

   rightTangent: Double(rightViewTangents[1]),
   topTangent: Double(rightViewTangents[2]),
   bottomTangent: Double(rightViewTangents[3]),
-  nearZ: depthRange.y,
+  nearZ: depthRange.x,
-  farZ: depthRange.x,
+  farZ: depthRange.y,
-  reverseZ: false
+  reverseZ: true
 )
 ```

 And that's it!
 We have obtained all 4 matrices needed to render our content.
-The global view and projection matrix for the left eye and the global view and projection for the right eye.
+The global view and projection matrix for the left and the right eyes.

 Armed with these 4 matrices we can now move on to writing our shaders for stereoscoping rendering.